dhiaabdelli12/ml-experiments-boilerplate/README.md

 In this workshop.
 You will prepare your own setup by:
 - Adding instructions to create and activate a virtual envir an
 - Adding a requirements.txt file that contains all necessary dependencies in your project
-  - Tip: after you activate your virtual envir and installing necessary packages, you can dump them into the file by running the following commmand:
+  - Tip: after activating your virtual envir and installing necessary packages, you can dump them into the file by running the following commmand:
     ``pip freeze > requirements.txt``

 # TO DO